hmdc/ondemand-loop-deployment/README.md

 - ⚙️ **FASRC-Specific Configuration**
   Hosts and maintains the environment-specific configuration needed to deploy OnDemand Loop as a Passenger application within FASRC.

+- **Dataverse External Tools landing page**
+  To improve the UX for Dataverse users without and FASRC account, this page will allow us to explain what is requiried o access OnDemand Loop.

 - 🧩 **Separation of Concerns**
   Application code lives in [`IQSS/ondemand-loop`](https://github.com/IQSS/ondemand-loop).
   This repository is responsible for building and deploying that code into FASRC environments.